WebAssembly/binaryen/README.md

       much about this when writing Binaryen passes.
 For more details see the `requiresNonNullableLocalFixups()` hook in `pass.h` and the
       `LocalStructuralDominance` class.
+  * Validation of the `pop` instruction in Wasm Exceptions will ignore nameless blocks, similar to validation of non-nullable locals in the previous point (and for the same reasons).
   * `br_if` output types are more refined in Binaryen IR: they have the type of the value, when a value flows in.
 In the wasm spec the type is that of the branch target, which may be less refined.
 Using the more refined type here